Batman: The Killing Joke (film): Plot

-While out on patrol, Barbara Gordon (Batgirl) fails to stop a robbery, but manages to stop one criminal with help from Batman.
-Paris Franz, the robbers' leader and the nephew of a powerful mob boss, develops a dangerous obsession with her and starts sending her messages.
-After Franz tricks her into finding his uncle's dead body, Batman becomes concerned about her safety and takes her off the case, telling her that she will eventually be tempted to kill the criminals she pursues.
-Outraged, Batgirl attacks Batman physically and verbally, which leads to them having sex.
+While out on patrol one evening, Barbara Gordon (Batgirl) fails to stop a robbery in progress but, with the help of Batman, manages to apprehend one of the criminals involved.
+The perpetrator is Paris Franz, nephew of a powerful mob boss.
+Franz becomes attracted to Batgirl and starts sending her messages.
+After Franz tricks her into finding his uncle's dead body, Batman becomes concerned for Barbara's safety and takes her off the case, arguing that she will eventually be tempted to kill the criminals she pursues.
+Outraged, Batgirl begins attacking Batman physically and verbally, which quickly spirals into them having sex.
 A few nights later, Batgirl tries to apologize to Batman, but he is ambushed by Franz and his men, prompting her to come to his aid.
-When she arrives and overpowers Franz, he makes her lose control and give him a savage beating, stopping just short of killing him.
+When she arrives and overpowers Franz, he makes her lose control, resulting in a brutal beating with Batgirl stopping just short of killing Franz.
 Realizing Batman was right, she retires from crime-fighting.

-Later, Batman investigates a murder scene with Detective Harvey Bullock and concludes that the Joker, currently held at Arkham Asylum, might be behind the crime.
-He goes to Arkham to talk to him, only to discover that he has escaped and put a decoy in his place.
+Later, Batman investigates a murder scene with Detective Harvey Bullock and concludes that the Joker, currently held at Arkham Asylum, must be behind the crime.
+Batman goes to Arkham to talk to Joker, only to discover that he has escaped and put a decoy in his place.
 Joker then attacks Barbara and her father, Commissioner James Gordon.
-He shoots her in the stomach, paralyzing her from the waist down, and takes Gordon to an abandoned amusement park.
-There, Joker strips him naked and subjects him to torture, including showing him photos he took of Barbara, naked and in pain.
+He shoots her in the stomach, paralyzing her from the waist down, kidnaps Gordon and takes him to an abandoned amusement park.
+There, Joker strips him naked and subjects him to torture, particularly by showing him photos he took of Barbara, naked and in pain, much to Gordon's horror.

-The story is intercut with flashbacks of Joker's origin.
+The story is intercut with flashbacks of Joker's origin story.
 It is revealed that he was once a lab technician who quit his job to become a stand-up comedian, only to fail miserably.
 Desperate to support his pregnant wife Jeannie, he agrees to help two criminals rob his former workplace.
-The criminals tell him that he has to use the Red Hood's mask and caped costume, secretly intending to frame him.
-During the planning, the police inform him that Jeannie and their unborn child have died in a household accident.
-Grief-stricken, he tries to withdraw from the plan, but the criminals strong-arm him into keeping his commitment to them.
+The criminals tell him that he has to use the Red Hood's mask and cape, secretly intending to frame him.
+During the planning, the police interrupt to inform the comedian that Jeannie and their unborn child have died in a household accident.
+Grief-stricken by the loss of his family, he tries to withdraw from the plan, but the criminals convince him into keeping his commitment to them, which he reluctantly accepts.